Jailbreaking GPT-4V via Self-Adversarial Attacks with System Prompts: System Prompt Enhanced Defence

 In Section \ref{method}, we discussed the vulnerabilities of the system prompt in MLLMs.
 In this section, our focus shifts to evaluating the effectiveness of the system prompt in preventing these models from generating inappropriate content, thereby ensuring safe outputs.
-We then introduce a system prompt recall method designed to consistently produce harmless content.
-Prior research has assessed the role of system prompts in enhancing model performance in specific tasks, such as classification \cite{moller2023prompt} and academic writing \cite{shen2023promptor}, demonstrating that well-crafted prompts can significantly improve task-specific model performance.
+Subsequently, we introduce a system prompt recall method designed to produce harmless content consistently.
+Prior research has assessed the role of system prompts in enhancing model performance in specific tasks, such as classification \cite{moller2023prompt} and academic writing \cite{shen2023promptor}, demonstrating that well-crafted prompts can markedly enhance model performance in specific tasks.
 Building on this foundation, we have manually designed a set of system prompts aimed at ensuring safe model outputs, and we rigorously test their efficacy in guaranteeing safety in the model's responses.